FredGH/etl/README.md

 # ETL

 ## Description
-Extract Transform Load data from a landing area to a consumer area.
+Extract Transform Load data from a staging area to a consumer area.

 ## Structure of the project
 ** 1) Staging